 - Maximum Service Pension is 70% and can only be obtained with 35 or more years of service.

 - A Service Pension is a right.
-A disability pension is at the determination of the Nova Scotia Pension Agency based on medical evidence.
+A disability pension is at the determination of the Nova Scotia Pension Services Corporation based on medical evidence.

 Part-Time Employment - Full-Time Service

 For the school year 2014-2015, teachers may elect to work part-time and make pension contributions to earn pension service equal to that earned in the previous school year.
 The maximum period that a teacher may participate in this arrangement is a total of two years in a lifetime.
 The teacher must work less days and earn less money than in the year prior to entering this arrangement.
 The agreement to work less time must be arranged between the teacher and the employer.
 The teacher must also work for a minimum of 40%.

 Pensions Based on Commuted Value

 It is possible for teachers age 55 to 59 who have from two to 19 years of service to receive a pension based on commuted value.
 Some of the service must have occurred since January 1989.
 The actual amount of pension will vary depending on the teacher's salary and certain actuarial assumptions such as rate of inflation and rate of investment return.
 Further details are available from the Nova Scotia Pension Services Corporation.